XYZ-IBD: Benchmarking Robust 6D Object Pose Estimation under Real-World Industrial Complexity: Benchmarks

-\textbf{SurfEmb}~\cite{haugaard2022surfemb} (Seen) learns per-object dense 2D–3D correspondence distributions over object surfaces using contrastive learning in an unsupervised fashion.
-It achieves strong performance on BOP and handles visual ambiguities effectively. \textbf{GDRNet}~\cite{wang2021gdr} (Seen) is a recent state-of-the-art framework that processes zoomed-in RoIs from RGB images to predict intermediate geometric features: dense 2D-3D correspondences, surface region attention maps, and visible object masks.
-These features guide a Patch-PnP module to directly regress the 6D pose in a differentiable manner. \textbf{FoundationPose}~\cite{wen2024foundationpose} (Unseen) supports both model-based and model-free settings using neural implicit representations for view synthesis.
-Trained on large-scale synthetic data with transformer-based coarse-to-fine design, it generalizes well and outperforms prior methods across benchmarks. \textbf{SAM-6D}~\cite{lin2024sam} (Unseen) uses the Segment Anything Model for segmentation and applies ViT~\cite{vit} and GeoTransformer~\cite{qin2023geotransformer} to extract features from RGB-D input and CAD models.
-Trained on a large-scale synthetic dataset, it achieves strong performance in model-based 6D pose estimation.
+SurfEmb~\cite{haugaard2022surfemb} learns per-object dense 2D–3D correspondence distributions over object surfaces using contrastive learning in an unsupervised fashion.
+It achieves strong performance on BOP and handles visual ambiguities effectively.
+GDRNet~\cite{wang2021gdr} is a recent state-of-the-art framework that processes zoomed-in RoIs from RGB images to predict intermediate geometric features: dense 2D-3D correspondences, surface region attention maps, and visible object masks.
+These features guide a Patch-PnP module to directly regress the 6D pose in a differentiable manner.